adebayoAdesina/korna-assessment/README.md

 # Korna Assessment UI Replica

-A responsive, high-fidelity React application replicating the user interface from the provided design references.
+A responsive, high-fidelity React application replicating the user interface of a blog platform (inspired by Medium) from the provided design references.
 Built with React and Styled Components for modern, maintainable CSS-in-JS styling.
+Features a navigation bar, tabbed post feeds, article cards with metadata, and a sidebar with recommendations.

 ## Design References